Ulugbek444/Auction_bot/README.md

 •	Auctions automatically end after the specified duration.
 ### Note: Replace the placeholder logic in the is_admin function with your own admin privilege verification.
 Feel free to customize the bot further based on your requirements.
 For any assistance or issues, contact the bot administrator.
-## The bot was created in the 3.12 version of python
-1. You should download the (telebotAPI) and (threading) libraries, other imports are built-in libraries.
-   For this you need to open your terminal and enter the following commands:
-   1. pip install pyTelegramBotAPI
-   2. pip install threading